@masatomakino/threejs-interactive-object

 select - Emitted with the updated selection state after toggling

-• Handles pointer up events and manages click detection logic.
+• Handles pointer down events and transitions to pressed state.

 Parameters